-Cornish Mines 2 the second introduction page for the mines under this section.
+Cornish Mines 2: This is the second introduction page for the mines under this section.
 Once again follow the links or click on the image to navigate to the required page.

 Cornish Mines 2: Dolcoath Mine

-Cornish Mines Link 3; The well preserved New East Shaft Engine House on Dolcoath Mine.
+Cornish Mines Link 1: This is the well preserved New East Shaft Engine House on Dolcoath Mine.
 For such an important mine there are few remains to be seen today.
 Only one other Engine House survives intact.

 Cornish Mines 2: Dolcoath Mine Winder